itamayo/SAW-Testbed/README.md

 Testbed for paper: "SaW, Social Distributed Web-based Computing for Hardware-accelerated Image Analysis"

-Our deployed SaW solution works over a client-server architecture (Figure 1).
-On the server side there is a SaW Scalable Server (S3) which manages a server cluster in order to provide a consistent, scalable and unique service front-end to the clients.
+Our deployed SaW solution works over a client-server architecture On the server side there is a SaW Scalable Server (S3) which manages a server cluster in order to provide a consistent, scalable and unique service front-end to the clients.
 It deals with balancing the load through the different available servers.
 The SaW client side is completely Web browser oriented to be executed on a connected device such as PCs, smartphones or tablets.
 SaW offers the Web